gbgabiola/notes/quotes.md

 > "It's not who you think you are that holds you back it's who you think you're not." - Unknown

 > "Go forth and make awesomeness." - Unknown

-> "Whenever you see a successful business, someone once made a courageous decision." - Peter Drucker

-> "The best way to predict the future is to invent it." - Alan Kay

-> "Failure will never overtake me if my determination to succeed is strong enough." - Og Mandino

-> "The mediocre teacher tells.
-The good teacher explains.
-The superior teacher demonstrates.
-The great teacher inspires." - William Arthur Ward

-> "The patterns of our lives reveal us.
-Our habits measure us." - Mary Oliver

-> "Soon is not as good as now." - Seth Godin

-> "You can't cross the sea merely by standing and staring at the water." - Rabindranath Tagore

 > "God is consciousness without the sense of self"

-> "The cosmos is within us.
-We are made of star-stuff.
-We are a way for the universe to know itself."

-> "When I let go of what I am, I become what I might be."

-> "The past is done.
-The future has plenty of room for change." - Anonymous

-> "Challenges are what make life interesting and overcoming them is what makes life meaningful." - Joshua J. Marine

-> "There are two primary choices in life: to accept conditions as they exist, or accept the responsibility for changing them." - Denis Waitley

-> "You can feel sore tomorrow or you can feel sorry tomorrow.
-You choose."
-Unknown

-> "Today is the most important day of our lives." - Thich Nhat Hanh

-> "The work of today is the history of tomorrow, and we are its makers." - Juliette Gordon Low

-> "Fear leads to self-doubt which is the worst enemy of creativity." - David Ogilvy

-> "Simplicity is prerequisite for reliability." - Edsger W. Dijkstra

-> "There is never enough time to do everything, but there is always enough time to do the most important thing." - Brian Tracy

-> "The general principle that any problem you face, no matter how big, can be broken down into smaller and easier to solve problems, recursively, is the most important idea in human history."

-> "The first gulp from the glass of natural sciences will turn you into an atheist, but at the bottom of the glass God is waiting for you." - Heisenberg

-> "It's all either order or chaos.
-You momentarily ordered what was already there in a more structured way.
-Then when you deleted it, that specific order disappeared.
-Like a plant assembling itself out of minerals and water and atmospheric compounds, and the dying and decomposing back into them again.
-The underlying elements are still there, but the structure is gone."

-> "A penny saved is a penny earned." - Benjamin Franklin

-> "One man's debt is another man's financial asset"

-> I used to work at McDonald's making minimum wage.
-You know what that means when someone pays you minimum wage?
-You know what your boss was trying to say?
-It's like, "Hey, if I could pay you less, I would, but it's against the law" - Chris Rock

 > "To be wronged is nothing unless you continue to remember it." - Confucius

-> "Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom." - Marcel Proust

 > Joke: Why did the programmer quit his job?
 Because he didn't get arrays.